saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 ## Description

-In the next steps we will set up our development / trial environment for the exercise.
+In the next steps we will set up our development environment for the exercise.

 We will need an S/4HANA system, a HANA database, and access to the SAP Analytics Cloud.